How we process your personal data

 Your rights

-This section only discusses your rights in relation to processing of your personal data.
-If you would like to access a public document you should instead use the below form.
-If you are unhappy with a decision you have received from us, or if you have other feedback about our administration of a case or our activities, you can contact us using the link below.
+If you are unhappy with a decision you have received from us, or if you have other feedback about our administration of a case or our activities, use this form:

-Comments about our activities (in Swedish)
+Feedback about our activities

 If you think that we have registered inaccurate personal data about you, it is possible to ask us to rectify the data.
 This also means that you have a right to supplement personal data that is incomplete with data that is relevant given the purpose of the personal data processing.
-The contents of completed public documents cannot be amended as a rule but we always examine individual cases.
+The contents of completed public documents cannot be amended as a rule, but we always examine individual cases.

-In certain cases you may have the right to request that the processing of your personal data be restricted.
-Restriction means that the data is marked so that, in future, these can only be processed for certain restricted purposes.
+In certain cases, you may have the right to request that the processing of your personal data be restricted.
+Restriction means that the data is marked so that, in the future, these can only be processed for certain restricted purposes.
 The right to restriction of processing applies in cases such as when you are of the opinion that the data is inaccurate and you have requested rectification.
 In such cases you can also request that the processing of the data be restricted while the accuracy of the data is being investigated.

-In certain cases, you can object to our processing of your personal data.
-The right to object applies, for example, when the personal data is processed in order to carry out a task in the public interest as part of the exercise of official authority or when profiling is taking place.
-However, the right to object does not apply to processing that is permitted in accordance with our register statutes.
+If we process your personal data, you may in certain cases object to the treatment.
+The right to object applies, for example, when personal data is processed to perform a task in the public interest as part of the exercise of public authority or when profiling takes place.
+The right to object does not apply to treatment that is permitted under applicable data protection regulations.

 Those who have submitted their personal data have, in certain cases, the right to access and use this personal data elsewhere, for example in another social media service.
 We may be obliged to facilitate such a transfer of personal data when this is technically possible.
 One prerequisite is that we are processing the personal data with support of your consent or in order to comply with an agreement made with you.